Thenemex/NemexLib/README.md

 - Full code for Adding & Removing recipes for Vanilla and Thaumcraft 4
   - Supported recipes : IRecipe, OreDict, Arcane, Crucible and Infusion
 - A collection of new useful exceptions mostly related to Thaumcraft stuff
+- An in-game chat command for finding researches associated to Crucible recipes.
+  - The search will be done from the recipe output, compared to the item typed in the command.
+  - Compatible with auto-completion for all fields + error/typos handling with feedback messages

 ### Licence :
 - This library mod is licenced under CC BY-ND 4.0